Cruisin’ For a Bruce-in: Entering a Plea

 Now, it may be later that you enter a change of plea, and that’s why they call it a change of plea, because you originally entered that not guilty plea, and then you’re changing it to guilty or no contest.

-When entering a plea there’s two things that happen.
-There’s what you do and there’s what the judge does .
-It’s way more important what the judge does than what you do but if you can enter in no contest plea that’s the best plea to enter in most circumstances because, again, you’re not admitting anything, you’re not denying it, you just want to be sentenced to get it over with.
+When entering a plea, there are two things that happen.
+There’s what you do, and there’s what the judge does.
+It’s way more important what the judge does than what you do, but if you can enter in no contest plea, that’s the best plea to enter in most circumstances because, again, you’re not admitting anything.
+You’re not denying it, you just want to be sentenced to get it over with.

-What is more important than that though is what the judge does because the judge either can adjudicate you guilty or in some cases they can withhold adjudication.
-If you can have adjudication withheld in your case that’s great because you’re not convicted, it’s something that you may be able to later have sealed or expunged from your record, and it looks a lot better in these days when all records are public.
+What is more important than that, though, is what the judge does because the judge either can adjudicate you guilty or, in some cases, they can withhold adjudication.
+If you can have adjudication withheld in your case, that’s great because you’re not convicted, it’s something that you may be able to later have sealed or expunged from your record, and it looks a lot better these days when all records are public.
 We want these things to look as good as possible.

 So, if the case can’t be dismissed, or you can’t have a lawyer work through it and get the case thrown out or reduced to a lesser charge, the best way to make it look is short of having it dismissed is by a no contest plea with a withhold of adjudication.
 So, that’s something to consider but the plea is an important part of the case, and it’s recommended that before you enter any plea that you talk to an attorney about it.